Intelligence, surveillance, target acquisition, and reconnaissance: ISR (Intelligence, surveillance and reconnaissance)

 The intelligence data provided by these ISR systems can take many forms, including optical, radar, or infrared images or electronic signals.
 Effective ISR data can provide early warning of enemy threats as well as enable military forces to increase effectiveness, coordination, and lethality, and demand for ISR capabilities to support ongoing military operations has increased.
-In December 2021, the US Navy began testing the usefulness and effectiveness of unmanned "saildrones" at recognizing targets of interest on the high seas.
+In December 2021, the US Navy began testing the usefulness and effectiveness of uncrewed "saildrones" at recognizing targets of interest on the high seas.

 For space-based targeting sensors, in a 2019 Broad Agency Announcement, the US government defined ISR in this case as "a capability for gathering data and information on an object or in an area of interest (AOI) on a persistent, event-driven, or scheduled basis using imagery, signals, and other collection methods.
 This includes warning (to include ballistic missile activity), targeting analysis, threat capability assessment, situational awareness, battle damage assessment (BDA), and characterization of the operational environment."
-Persistence was in turn described: "Persistent access provides predictable coverage of an area of interest (AOI).
+Persistence was described: "Persistent access provides predictable coverage of an area of interest (AOI).
 Most space-based intelligence collection capabilities consist of multiple satellites operating in concert, or supplemented by other sensors, when continuous surveillance of an area is desired.
 Persistent sensors must provide sufficient surveillance revisit timelines to support a weapon strike at any time."